Global and Public Health Essentials: A Comprehensive Introduction (Section 2)

 Part II Topics in Global and Public Health

-12 Detection and containment of disease outbreaks I EDDi - Epidemic Disease Detective Hamburg [Immersive simulation excercise (online game)]
+9 Investigation and control of infectious disease outbreaks EDDi - Epidemic Disease Detective Hamburg 14.01.26 [online]

-13 Detection and containment of disease outbreaks II EDDi - Epidemic Disease Detective Hamburg [Immersive simulation exercise (online game)]
+10 Investigation and control of infectious disease outbreaks EDDi - Epidemic Disease Detective Hamburg 21.01.26 [online]

 Target group & Prerequisites: